 • • •

-You can find a Fender Stratocaster in the Smithsonian — it’s that iconic of a musical instrument.
-So, it should come as no surprise that there’s a big following of vintage Fender Stratocasters today.
+You can find a Stratocaster in the Smithsonian — it’s that iconic of a musical instrument.
+So, it should come as no surprise that there’s a big following of vintage Fender Strats today.

-A vintage Strat isn’t a new Fender Stratocaster.
-To land a unique Stratocaster model, you need to be diligent about following the used Stratocaster market and doing your homework to confirm things like serial numbers and overall condition before making your purchase.
+A vintage Strat isn’t a new Stratocaster.
+To land a unique Stratocaster model, you need to be diligent about following the used Stratocaster market and doing your homework to confirm the serial numbers and overall condition before making your purchase.
 Fender Stratocaster value by serial number is very real, and a number that’s a few digits off can substantially change the guitar’s price.

 Of course, what constitutes vintage is all relative.
 A Strat from the 90s could be 30 years old at this point, which to many is considered vintage.
 This category also includes Japanese Fender Strats, which were popular in the 1980s.
 One thing is true, though: Most of these are rare Fender Stratocasters that collectors adore.